A Parent’s Guide to Impression 5 Science Center

 Some family favorites include being a part of the Capitol City Film Fest, meeting book characters, members nights, and adopt-a-river where families can contribute to keeping Lansing beautiful.

-A Membership to Impression 5 Science Center is a Priceless Gift to a Parent or Yourself
+A Membership to Impression 5 Science Center is a Priceless Gift

 Membership Benefits

-There are days I have ample time to visit I5, the kids are having a blast, and I can barely drag them out.
+There are days I have ample time to visit Impression 5, the kids are having a blast, and I can barely drag them out.
 But there are also days we only have about an hour to spend.
 This is when the membership comes in handy.
 No matter what’s happening on any given day, with the membership, I feel no pressure at the end to visit every station.

 Have you ever had the feeling, “we WILL get our money’s worth even if we all leave here in tears?”
 Yeah, there’s none of that here when you have the card!
-Jokes aside – it is a great option if you and your family love visiting the science center more than once or twice a year.
+All jokes aside – it is a great option if you and your family love visiting the science center more than once or twice a year.

 Grandparents!
 Membership is a great gift for your kids and grandkids.
 You can name multiple adults and children.
 Bonus – with the enhanced and elemental options, they will be able to bring guests each visit.